Harvard University Requirements and Campus Guide

 - “One of the most accurate things I heard about Harvard before going was that student life is often as competitive as getting in was.
 For better or for worse, everyone is better than you at something, which can be a fascinating, exciting, scary experience.
 If you can take it, the rewards are more than worth it.” – Mike, Class of 2018

 Harvard is one of the most well-known schools in the U.S. and the world.
-Because of this, they receive a huge volume of applications each year.
+Because of this, they receive a huge volume of applications each year and it is a Harvard requirement to be an excellent student to gain admission.
 With that in mind, you should carefully consider whether or not applying to Harvard is worth all of the time and effort it will take to apply there, or if you’re just applying because of its prestige.
 This page is designed to help you get to know Harvard and its admission process a bit better so that you can go into application season as well-informed and efficiently as possible.

 How do I get into Harvard?